AndyIbanez/andyibanez-com/content/posts/matching-nl-nsdatadetector.md

 DATE: Optional(2020-01-31 16:00:00 +0000)
 ```

 Dates are in UTC, so you may need to operate on them when you  receive them.
-If your string contains text that can be used to to deduce the timezone, you can access the `timezone` property of `NSTextCheckingResult`.
+If your string contains text that can be used to deduce the timezone, you can access the `timezone` property of `NSTextCheckingResult`.

 ```swift
 let string = "Visit me tomorrow at 8 UTC+4"